9 Steps to Stick Weld Cast Iron: And How to Avoid Preheating

 However, most rods can weld with alternating current (AC) if you encounter the arc blow defect (magnetic interference).

 The table below contains amperage examples for cast iron rods.
-However, each rod packaging always mentions the specific settings: polarity, amperage, even how much preheating you need.
+However, each rod packaging always mentions the specific settings: polarity, amperage, and even how much preheating you need.

 But if your welder supports pulsed current, use it to reduce the total amount of heat in the casting.